“Reading for pleasure, achievement for life”

 The Power of Reading

-Throughout Key Stage 2 we teach literacy through the Power of Reading programme.
+Throughout Key Stage 2 we teach literacy inspired by the Power of Reading programme.
 The Power of Reading approach has raised attainment in reading and writing in over 2500 schools across England and internationally.
 Here at Long Ditton St Mary’s, children are engaging with high quality picture books, novels, poetry and non-fiction through a wide range of teaching approaches.
 Children are immersed into the text through music, art, drama, discussion and role-play which in turn inspires creative writing.
 Other approaches include responding to illustrations, ‘Book Talk’, story mapping and book making.
 Children take ownership of the text and engage with it deeply.

 The teaching of Grammar, Punctuation and Spelling (GPS) is taught explicitly within literacy lessons and fully embedded across the curriculum.
 The teaching of GPS is further supported through the use of spag.com and Education City, two valuable homework resources for which all children have access.